ibm-cloud-docs/account/index.md

 ## Lite account
 {: #liteaccount}

-As of 05 October 2021, no new Lite accounts can be created when you register with {{site.data.keyword.cloud_notm}}.
+An update for {{site.data.keyword.cloud_notm}} account registration is being released incrementally beginning on 14 October 2021 that requires credit card information when you sign up, which creates a Pay-As-You-Go account.
 If you created a Lite account before this date, you can continue using {{site.data.keyword.cloud_notm}} as you always have However, you can go ahead and [upgrade to a Pay-As-You-Go account](/docs/account?topic=account-accountfaqs#changeacct) by adding your credit card information.
-This way you can gain access to all free service plans in the catalog.
+This way, you can gain access to all Free service plans in the catalog.
-{: note}
+{: important}

 Your Lite account doesn't expire and your credit card isn't required.
 You can start building your apps and exploring services with select free Lite plans, which are displayed with a **Lite** tag ![Lite tag](../icons/Lite.svg "Lite") in the {{site.data.keyword.Bluemix_notm}} catalog.